 How do I recruit new members to my SIG?

 The FPH website advertises membership of your SIG all year round, so a good first step would be to make sure that all of the information you would like potential future members to see is included on your individual SIG webpage.
 You can also advertise for members in the monthly e-Bulletin, via our blog and through all of our social media channels.
-Please email FPH’s Communications Manager, David Parkinson at firstname.lastname@example.org with any web or social media content you would like us to promote for you on your dedicated SIG page or via other communications channels.
+Please email FPH’s Head of Communications, David Parkinson at firstname.lastname@example.org with any web or social media content you would like us to promote for you on your dedicated SIG page or via other communications channels.

 Where does my SIG sit organisationally within FPH?